Montville, Seine-Maritime

 Montville ([mɔ̃vil]) is a commune in the Seine-Maritime department in the Normandy region in north-western France.

 Geography

 A small town of forestry farming and light industry situated some 9 mi north of Rouen at the junction of the D44, D51 and the D155 roads.
 SNCF operates a TER train service here.
 Two small rivers meet here, the Clérette and the Cailly.

 1845 tornado

-On August 19, 1845, a violent F5 tornado hit Montville, killing 75 and injuring another 130.
-Mahy trees were debarked and uprooted.
-Many buildings were destroyed, including three well-built mills.
+On August 19, 1845, a violent F5/T10 tornado hit Montville, killing 75 and injuring another 130.
+Many trees were debarked and uprooted.
+Many buildings were completely leveled, including three well-built mills.
 The tornado travelled 15 km and had an average width of about 300 m.